Belgium at the FIFA World Cup: 1986 FIFA World Cup

 Four years later they achieved their best World Cup run to that point when they placed fourth at Mexico 1986.
-Picked up as the best third-placed team, in the knockout phase Belgium surprisingly won against favourites Soviet Union after extra time (3–4).
-Different from the previous World Cup, the Red Devils were able to surmount an opponents' hat-trick (this time from Igor Belanov), something that only Brazil and Austria achieved as well in World Cup history (respectively in 1938 and 1954).
-Belgium also beat Spain on penalties after a 1–1 draw, but they conceded a 2–0 loss against eventual champions Argentina in the semifinal - both goals scored by football icon Diego Maradona.
-In the third-place match Belgium lost to France (4–2) after extra time.
-Captain and midfielder Jan Ceulemans and goalkeeper Jean-Marie Pfaff were the first Belgian players to be selected in the All-Star Team of a World Cup.
-Enzo Scifo was elected as best young player of the tournament.
+Qualifying as one best third-placed teams, in the knockout phase Belgium surprisingly won against Soviet Union after extra time (4–3), despite an opposing player, Igor Belanov, scoring a hat-trick.
+Brazil and Austria are the only other teams to have achieved this in the World Cup (in 1938 and 1954 respectively).
+Belgium also beat Spain on penalties after a 1–1 draw, but they lost 2–0 to the eventual champions, Argentina, in the semi-finals, with both goals scored by Diego Maradona.
+In the third-place match Belgium lost to France 4–2 after extra time.
+Their captain, Jan Ceulemans, and their goalkeeper, Jean-Marie Pfaff, were the first Belgian players to be selected in the All-Star Team of a World Cup.
+Enzo Scifo was selected as the best young player of the tournament.